Southeastern Oklahoma State University: 2013 NAACP protests

 SE generated media attention in 2013 when the NAACP and Reverends Marshall Hatch and Ira Acree of the National Action Network spoke on behalf of five African-American college football students attending Southeastern, one of whom was from Chicago, regarding an incident which occurred on April 2, 2013.
 According to Durant Police, several people reported that masked men came to their residences and demanded money and cell phones.
 The students were suspended and scholarships revoked.
 All five were charged in June 2013 with felony conspiracy to engage in a pattern of criminal offenses plus misdemeanor charges of wearing a mask, hood or covering for the purposes of coercion, intimidation or harassment, and four counts of assault and battery.

 During a preliminary hearing on October 16, 2013, all five men entered no-contest pleas to misdemeanor charges.
 The felony charges against them were dismissed as part of a plea agreement, and each was given three-year deferred sentences on the misdemeanor charges and also sentenced to 90 days in jail.
 Arlene Barnum of the NAACP contested their suspensions from SE under grounds of denial of the right to an attorney during disciplinary proceedings.
 Five members of the NAACP protested on the SE campus in May 2013 outside graduation ceremonies.

 Academics

-Southeastern offers associate, bachelor's, and master's degrees.
-Southeastern offers over 60 undergraduate degree plans.
-The school also offers 15 different graduate programs, with options for all face to face classes, all online classes, or a mix of the two.
-The top five most popular majors for new students in the Fall of 2018 in order were Biology, Aviation, Occupational Safety and Health, Elementary Education, and General Business.
-The Safety department at Southeastern is ranked four out of five stars in a national ranking.
-The Aviation program is also one of 88 colleges, nationwide, that received a Letter of Authorization from the FAA saying that Southeastern Aviation students had to complete 1000 hours instead of 1500 hours for cheaper educational experiences.
-The award enables Southeastern aviation majors to take less hours thus spend less money on tuition; also, this authorization shows that the SE aviation program is able to teach the needed material in less time than most schools.

-Southeastern Oklahoma State University offers educations to students from 32 states and 40 countries outside of the U.S.
+In fall 2025, the university enrollment was 6,012 students in associate, bachelor's, master's, and doctoral degree programs as well as graduate certificate programs.
+The top five most popular majors for new undergraduate students in the fall of 2025 in order were Biology, Undecided, General Business, Elementary Education, and Health and Human Performance.

+The aviation program is authorized by the FAA to allow students to complete the program in 1000 hours instead of 1500 hours.

+The university is accredited by the Higher Learning Commission.
+Some programs are also accredited by specific accreditors: